Cross-bit/web-crawler/crawler/crawler_engine/src/CRAWLING_PROTOCOL.md

 # Chunk data
-Chunk data transfer can be initiated iff the the communication command was recived.
+Chunk data transfer can be initiated iff the the communication command was recieved.

 Each start of chunk data transmission is denoted by token: `<<<C_START>>>` Each succesfull chunk data transmission is acnowledged by token: `<<<C_END>>>`

 Chunk data are in a form of JSON object.

-TODO: fill in details + json object
+TODO: fill in details + json object structure